aosabook/500lines/functionalDB/chapter.md

          collapsed (reduce collapsing-fn metas-seq)]
      (first (keep-indexed #(when (variable? %2 false) %1)  collapsed))))
 ````
 We begin by extracting the metadata of each clause in the query.
-This metadata is a 3-element vector, each element of which is a variable name or `nil`, and reduces them to produce a single variable name or `nil`.
+This extracted metadata is a 3-element vector; each element in the vector is either a variable name or nil.
+(Note that there is no more than one variable name in that vector.)
+Once the vector is extracted, we produce from it (by reducing it) a single value, which is either a variable name or nil.
 If a variable name is produced, this means it appears in all of the metadata vectors at the same index; i.e., this is the joining variable.
 We can thus choose the appropriate index by using the mapping described above.

 Once the index is chosen, we construct our plan, which is a function that closes over the query and the index name and executes the operations necessary to return the query results.